Intoxication with coumarin-based rat poison (poisoning with anticoagulant rat poison) in Dogs

 - Bruising (Hematoma) under the Skin

-As the poisoning progresses, visible Bleeding may occur, such as nosebleeds, Bleeding gums, or blood in the urine and feces.
-The formation of large bruises after minor traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. or for no apparent reason is also common.
+As the poisoning progresses, visible bleeding may occur, such as nosebleeds, bleeding gums, or blood in the urine and feces.
+Large bruises often form after minor traumaA trauma refers to a physical injury or damage caused by external force.
+Traumas can range from simple cuts to severe multiple injuries. or for no apparent reason.

 In severe cases, internal Bleeding can occur, manifested by pale mucous membranes, shortness of breath, Cough, or Vomiting of blood.
 These symptoms are particularly concerning and require immediate veterinary treatment.